QingNZ/Graphlab/_pages/vacancies.md

 **Scholarship information** <br />

-There is a PhD opportunity with potential full scholarship available for those interested in research involving privacy-preserving graph analytics. **The application deadline is 5 November.**
+There is a PhD opportunity for those interested in research involving privacy-preserving graph analytics. **The application deadline is 5 November.**

 **Skills/Capability required**